 You may also face some local administrative fees, or charges specific to your parish.
 Inquire directly with the venue where you'll marry in advance.

 As long as you’re thinking about your budget, don't lose money to unfair bank fees or marked up exchange rates.
-Instead, use a Wise Borderless account, which allows you to hold and manage money in multiple currencies.
+Instead, open a Wise multi-currency account online and receive money in the local currency for free.
+Not only that, you can manage 50+ currencies at once and enjoy quick and safe transfers.

 Civil ceremonies can occur in any location that's been approved by Italian authorities, indoors or outdoors.
 Many villas, castles, public gardens and town halls are approved for use.
-In smaller locations, a civil ceremony will be performed by the mayor or a town officer.
-An interpreter is required if neither person in your party speaks Italian, but they don't have to be an official translator.
-The amount of time required between declaring your intent to marry and your actual wedding date will vary by location.
+It only matters that the location is officially licenced.
+A civil ceremony will be performed by the mayor or another official of the government.
+An interpreter is required if neither person in your party speaks Italian, but they don't have to be an official translator.² The amount of time required between declaring your intent to marry and your actual wedding date will vary by location.

 Take a look at your home country’s consular or embassy website for more information: